ansariazim/treeBreaker/README.md

     - pheno: for leaf nodes, the phenotype that was read from the input phenotype file.
     - posterior: the posterior probability of having a change point on the branch above the node.

+**Help**

+Do contact us if you need help with using the software or you have suggestion on how to improve the R code for processing the output.
+Email address: ansari dot azim @ gmail dot com dot lizard (my email address does not have dot lizard at the end of it.)